-2.01 Tower erection should not be started until all required permits have been obtained, as outlined in Section AG25.350.
-Note that the Federal Aviation Agency (FAA) requires notification 48 hours prior to starting construction and should also be notified as soon as construction is completed.

-2.02 The permit issued by the Federal Communications Commission (FCC) to construct and operate a radio system usually indicates whether or not lighting and painting to improve visibility are required.
-Where only receivers are to be installed and it has been determined that FCC permission is not required, the FAA will determine the necessity for markings to improve visibility.
-If lighting is required, arrangements must be made to assure the availability of electric power at the site, and the lighting facilities must be ordered and on hand at the tower site.
-Note that the standard lighting kit provides only the material which goes on the tower.
-Conduit and wire from the base of the tower to the lighting control panel in the building should be ordered locally.
-Methods of lighting and painting towers are described in Sections AG25.230 and AG25.300.
+2.01 Tower erection should not be started until all required permits have been obtained as outlined in Section 400-100-003.
+If the tower will exceed 100 feet in height, the Federal Communications Commission (FCC) requires that an environmental impact statement be submitted along with the application for construction.
+See also Section 010-160-001.
+2.02 The permit issued by the FCC to construct and operate a radio system will indicate whether or not lighting and painting to improve visibility are required.
+If lighting is required, arrangements must be made to have electric power provided at the site.
+Note that the standard lighting kit contains only the lighting material which goes on the tower.
+Conduit and wire from the base of the tower to the lighting control panel in the station should be ordered locally.
+Methods of lighting and painting towers are described in Sections 760-925-230 and 760-925-300.

-The rules of the FCC and FAA require that 2.03 temporary warning lights be placed on any tower which is required to have permanent air obstruction warning lights.
+2.03 The rules of the FCC and FAA require that temporary warning lights be placed on any tower which is required to have permanent air obstruction warning lights.
 The number of sets (or levels) of temporary lights required will be the same as the number of levels of permanent lighting.
-Where two or three levels of permanent lights are required, only one temporary set of lights is required (at the top) until the level of the first permanent lights is exceeded.
-Temporary lights should then be installed at approximately the level of permanent lights, and in addition, a set of temporary lights is always required at the uppermost point of the structure.
-Even on towers requiring only one level of permanent lighting, a set of temporary lights is required at the top of the structure, and this applies even though only one section of the tower may have been erected by sunset.
+Where two or three levels of permanent lights are required, one temporary set of lights is required (at the top) until the level of the first permanent lights is exceeded.
+Temporary lights then should be installed at the level of permanent lights, and in addition, a set of temporary lights is always required at the uppermost point of the structure.
+On towers requiring only one level of permanent lighting, a set of temporary lights is required at the top of the partially completed structure.
+This applies even though only one section of the tower is erected by sunset.

-2.04 Temporary lights are to burn steadily from sunset to sunrise.
-Top lights are to consist of two 100- or 111-watt lamps (No. 100 A21/TS or No. 111 A21/TS) enclosed in aviation red obstruction light globes.
-Two similar lights are required at each level where permanent lights would be installed.
+2.04 Temporary lights are to burn steadily fror

+sunset to sunrise.
+Top lights are to conof two 100-, 107-, or 116-watt lamps (No. 100 A21/TS, No. 107 A21/TS, or No. 116 A21/TS, respectively) enclosed in aviation red obstruction light globes.
+Two similar lights are required at each level where permanent lights are to be installed.
 (Permanent lights may be used in lieu of temporary lights.)
 All side lights are to be positioned so that at least one of the two lights at each level will be visible from any angle of approach.
-Many

-American Telephone and Telegraph Company, 1967 Printed in U.S.A. tower erectors are equipped with temporary warning lights for use during erection but it is advisable to notify the erector if temporary lighting will be required, and whether it will be one-, two-, or three-level.
+Many tower contractors are equipped with temporary warning lights for use during erection, but it is advisable to notify the contractor if temporary lighting will be required, and whether one-, two-, or three-level will be required.